andreaseracleous99/jsonlite/README.md

 This project is licensed under the terms of the **GNU General Public License v3.0 (GPL-3.0)**.

 See the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

+---
+## Discover More
+You can discover more projects from the author at [Devroic.com](https://www.devroic.com)